ramdootp/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/README.md

-# COVID-19 Dataset on UCS infrastructure
+# COVID-19 models on UCS infrastructure

 COVID-19 ( Novel Corona Virus) has been declared as a global health emergency by WHO, as it has been taking it's toll in many of the countries across the globe.